 Parker's activism was at the center of almost everything she did.
 In addition to her work with lesbian and feminist groups, as well as her early involvement with the Black Panther Party, she formed the Black Women's Revolutionary Council in 1980, and assisted in the founding of the Women's Press Collective.
 In 1985, she worked with the United Nations, traveling with delegations to both Kenya and Ghana, before testifying before the U.N. about the status of women in the world.

 It should come as no surprise that Parker's day job was as the director of Oakland Feminist Women's Health Center.
 She worked there for a decade, resigning only when terminal illness forced her to in 1988.
 Parker died in Oakland after a battle with breast cancer, on June 19, 1989 at the age of 45.
-She was survived by her partner of nine years, Martha "Marty" Dunham, and her daughters Cassidy Brown and Anastasia Jean Dunham-Parker-Brady, who inspired the poem "Legacy (for Anastasia Jean)"—which remains aggravatingly relevant today:
+She was survived by her partner of nine years, Martha "Marty" Dunham, and her daughters Cassidy Brown and Anastasia Jean Dunham-Parker-Brady.
+It was her children that inspired Parker's poem, "Legacy (for Anastasia Jean)"—a powerful critique of homophobic ideals around parenting.

 There are those who think